[?] Subscribe To This Site

 Subscribe with Bloglines

 This page is Part 1.
-Part 2 is Here
+Part 2 is here: City of Cape Town

-Find out the best things to do in Cape Town here: Holiday Ideas
+Find out about what to do in our city here: Cape Town Holiday Ideas

-Here are some photos I've taken around Cape Town: Cape Town Pictures
+Here are some photos I've taken around the city and surrounding areas: Cape Town Pictures

 Cape Town is situated on the south western tip of the African continent, in one of the most beautiful natural locations in the world.